SEARCH RFS:

 We included l-glutamine powder and capsules, so you can pick what works for you.

 Capsules are convenient.
-But glutamine powder is more cost-effective and allows you to adjust the dose with ease.
+But glutamine powder is more cost-effective and allows you to adjust the dose.

 Dosage